 Here’s the down and dirty, which will help keep you from having to dig a stuck truck out of a ditch.

 This is a modern convenience that allows you to effectively “set it and forget it.”
-In this setting, the automobile monitors tire traction while in two-wheel drive and automatically shifts into four-wheel drive when one of them begins to slip.
+In this setting, the vehicle monitors tire traction while in two-wheel drive and automatically shifts into four-wheel drive when one of them begins to slip.
 Use this setting when roads are variable, such as patchy snow and ice or any other combination of conditions when a tire could slip suddenly.
+There are two types of AWD: part-time or automatic AWD, as mentioned above; and full-time AWD, which delivers power to all four wheels but lacks the low-range torque found in 4L, according to Edmunds.

 You should never travel in four-wheel drive on flat, smooth, dry roads, as it will damage your drivetrain.
 Also, remember that four-wheel drive provides more torque and engages all the tires for movement – it doesn’t help you stop.
 Always travel at speeds that allow you to stop safely, regardless of how well you’re moving forward.